 But if you’re just feeling a bit down on yourself, or a bit embarrassed about hitting the beach in a bikini, well – we can help!

-Here are five steps to better positivity for not only yourself, but your friends, too – we all need to realise that how we speak and treat others can affect them, too!
+Here are five steps to better positivity for not only yourself, but your friends, as well.
+We all need to realise that how we speak and treat others can affect them, too!

 5 Steps To Better Body Positivity

 It’s a fact that we’re bombarded by the media with many images of ‘idealised’ body types.
 That’s not necessarily a bad thing.
 No matter what kind of body is presented in the media as being the most ‘desirable.’ there will always be loads of people who vary from that – because we’re all different, right?

 Six foot models who weight 50 kilos are so rare, they’re kind of freaky.
 How many people like that do you actually see in real life?
 Keep in mind that many of those ‘influencers’ you see on Instagram often have surgery (lipo, breast augmentation, fat injections, etc) to get their so-called ‘perfect’ bodies.
 They also often suffer from eating disorders.
 Don’t believe me?
 Check out the case of Alexis Ren.
 She has over 10m Insta followers, but has admitted to not only having an eating disorder, but also to getting breast implants.